slackphp/components/README.md

-# NOTE: UNDER DEVELOPMENT, DO NOT USE IN PRODUCTION

 # Slack Block Kit Components
 This shared resource contains all of Slack's Block Kit components (such as elements and compositions) as easy to implement and manipulate objects.